chrisruk/models/README.md

 ## 12th Sept 2016

-I'm currently investigating an issue I've found with the Keras implementation, of both these models, where there is seemingly an 8% reduction in accuracy to my TFlearn implementation with RadioML data for the raw CNN model, however I believe this reduction could apply to both models.
+I'm currently investigating an issue I've found with the Keras implementations, where there is seemingly an 8% reduction in accuracy to my TFlearn implementation with RadioML data for the raw CNN model, however I believe this reduction could apply to both models.